zaphosting/docs/docs/gmod-firststeps-dashboard.md

 ---
 id: gmod-firststeps-dashboard
 title: "Garry's Mod: Dashboard Overview"
-description: Information about the dashboard of an Garry's Mod server from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: "Information about the dashboard of an Garry's Mod server from ZAP-Hosting"
 sidebar_label: Dashboard
 services:
   - gameserver-gmod